SchizoDuckie/DuckieTV/EVENTS.md

     A status update for the TPB mirror resolver was published (used by SettingsCtrl to tap into verification steps).

+  -  **trending:hide**

+    Used internally by the seriesList directive to stop fetching the Trakt.TV trending list.

+  -  **trending:show**

+    Used internally by the seriesList directive to start fetching the Trakt.TV trending list.

 -  **video:load**

     Notify ChromeCast to load a video.